-In one example, the privacy client may be further configured to capture activity conducted using the device, and to relate the conducted activity to the temporally unique data representations (TDRs).
-In another example, the privacy client may be configured to transmit the captured activity and temporally unique data representations (TDRs) to the 40 privacy server.
+In one example, the privacy client may be further conregarding the conducted activity; and recording the time at 35 figured to capture activity conducted using the device, and to relate the conducted activity to the temporally unique data representations (TDRs).
+In another example, the privacy client may be configured to transmit the captured activity and temporally unique data representations (TDRs) to the privacy server.
 The privacy client may reside on a mobile device as a mobile application, in one example.
 The privacy client may reside in, and be accessible via, a network as a cloud based application, in another example.
-The privacy client may reside on the same computing device(s) on which 45 the privacy server(s) resides as a local application, in another example.
+The privacy client may reside on the same computing device(s) on which the privacy server(s) resides as a local application, in another example.